Every Time I Try to Sharpen a Photo I Overdo It!

-However, there are certain rules which apply if you want to submit your images for stock photography websites, and that rule is do not sharpen your images!
-Most agencies will not accept images if they have been noticeably sharpened, they prefer to let the buyer of the photo decide if and by how much they wish to sharpen.
+However, there are certain rules which apply if you want to submit your images for stock photography websites.
+That rule is do not sharpen your images!
+Most agencies will not accept images if they have been noticeably sharpened.
+They prefer to let the buyer of the photo decide if and by how much they wish to sharpen.
 Makes sense really.

 I am not going to go into tremendous detail and give greatly blown up examples of why and how pixel image sharpening works and the science that it involves.
 The whole idea for this page and what most people care about is;

 Generally, this is a routine that you should apply only when needed.
 It is easy to become a sharpness addict and go mad with all of your photos, be a little conservative if you can.
-If your camera has “in camera” sharpening like the Canon EOS 20D, turn that up a notch first (although again, stock agencies preferred it if you didn’t, even if the images are a tad soft).
+If your camera has "in camera" sharpening like the Canon EOS 5D Mark IV, turn that up a notch first.
+Although again, stock agencies preferred it if you didn’t.
+Even if the images are a tad soft.

 Ok then, the idea when you sharpen a photo is not to simply open the sharpen tool and whack it up.
 This will sharpen everything in the image and distort the pixels a bit too much.
 There is a subtler way.

 What you need to do is just sharpen certain elements of the image such as the light areas.
 This will create a subtle but effective sharpening of the picture for which you can adjust the strength to suit your own taste.